easydiffusion/easydiffusion/README.md

 ## On Linux:
 Run `./start.sh` (or `bash start.sh`) in a terminal.

 The installer will take care of whatever is needed.
-If you face any problems, join the [Discord](https://discord.com/invite/u9yhsFmEkB) and ask fo assistance.
+If you face any problems, you can join the friendly [Discord community](https://discord.com/invite/u9yhsFmEkB) and ask for assistance.

 # Step 3: There is no Step 3.
 It's that simple!